 13. Invest in Professional Design

-Users form an opinion about your website in as little as .05 seconds.
+Users form an opinion about your website in seconds (or less)

 You can’t gain brand loyalty if your design turns people off in less than a second.
 And design doesn’t just relate to your website.
 It impacts all visual aspects of your company, online and offline.

 As an example, Neil Patel invested well into the five figures to design The Definitive Guide to Growth Hacking on QuickSprout.
 The well-designed guide brought in the following results: